Domagoj Vida

-Domagoj Vida ([dômaɡoj ʋîːda]; born 29 April 1989) is a Croatian professional footballer who plays as a defender for Super League Greece club AEK Athens and the Croatia national team.
-He is capable of playing in any defensive position but is mostly deployed as a centre-back or a right-back.
+Domagoj Vida ([dômaɡoj ʋîːda]; born 29 April 1989) is a Croatian professional footballer who plays as a defender for Super League Greece club AEK Athens.
+He is capable of playing in any defensive position but is mostly deployed as a centre-back.

+Vida was the first Croatian footballer to win a league title in four different European football leagues (with Dinamo Zagreb in Croatia, Dynamo Kyiv in Ukraine, Beşiktaş in Turkey and AEK Athens in Greece).

 Club career

 Youth career

 Vida has spent his entire youth career in Croatia, rising through the Osijek youth system and being first featured with the senior team in the 2006–07 season, at the age of 17; he then went on to make 12 appearances in the season.
 In the 2007–08 season, Vida further solidified his credentials, being featured more regularly for his club.
 He was linked with Croatian champions Dinamo Zagreb.

 Bayer Leverkusen

 On 29 April 2010, Vida signed for German Bundesliga side Bayer Leverkusen.
 He spent just one season with the club, making a total of eight appearances in the UEFA Europa League.
 He did not make his Bundesliga debut until 5 March 2011, when he came on as a substitute for the injured Manuel Friedrich in the 14th minute of a 3–0 win at home to VfL Wolfsburg.
 It turned out to be his only appearance in the league.